Quick Summary

 | All other assets | 31 January after the tax year | 31 January after the tax year |

-Property CGT must be reported and paid quickly — miss the 60-day deadline and you'll face penalties and interest.
+Property CGT must be reported and paid quickly — miss the 60-day deadline and you'll face penalties and interest, and the deadline applies even where losses or the exempt amount ultimately reduce the bill.
 Use HMRC's "Report and pay Capital Gains Tax on UK property" service online.

 Frequently Asked Questions